-The goal of PUBH 5504 Public Health Interventions and Disability is to draw from contemporary literature and research in the interdisciplinary field of disability studies, whereupon students will examine and analyze disability public health interventions from the perspective of the interplay between society, community, health and wellness, the environment, resources, and services systems.
+The goal of the Public Health course is to draw from contemporary literature and research in the interdisciplinary field of disability studies, whereupon students will examine and analyze disability public health interventions from the perspective of the interplay between society, community, health and wellness, the environment, resources, and services systems.
 Students will analyze how - through the implementation of evidence-supported practices and initiatives - society, health and environments shape and are shaped by disability; and how full societal participation, reduction of personal obstacles and harm, and preservation of just and safe environments for people with disability can be realized.
 The course will be presented in seminar fashion with student participation strongly encouraged.
 Guest lectures will be provided by persons with disabilities and experts in various fields related to disability and public health interventions.